AkashMedishetty/ONSITE-ATLAS/project-timeline.md

 ### Documentation
 - Create/update documentation tracking these dashboard features, hurdles, and TODOs.

 - [x] 2024-06-08: Created new registration resource modal endpoint and controller (`registrationResourceModal.controller.js`, `registrationResourceModal.routes.js`) to provide enriched resource usage for a registration, without affecting existing logic.
+- [x] 2024-06-09: Add attachment display/download in email history UI.
+Admins can now view and download attachments sent with each email batch from the history tab.
+- [x] 2024-06-09: File type and size validation for email attachments.
+Only PDF, PNG, JPG, JPEG, DOCX, XLSX up to 5MB are allowed; users see clear errors if validation fails.

+## [2024-06-09] Completed
+- Attachment support for email sending (backend & frontend): Admins can now attach files to emails sent to event participants.
+Attachments are handled via multer and nodemailer, and are tracked in email history.

+## [TODO]
+- Update documentation and troubleshooting guides as needed.